Noaaan/MythicMetals/PATCHNOTES.md

   - This cool ride made out of five Palladium Ingots will keep you fireproof while riding in it
   - Functions via the "mythicmetals:grants_fire_resistance_while_riding" entity type tag
 - Added Palladium Rails
+  - These are Fireproof Rails which are crafted from Palladium
   - Work as Powered Rails when lavalogged

 ## Bug Fixes